svilendobrev/smok/README.md

   * vim - syntax addition
  * how:
   * recompiles python 3, with appended grammar etc
-  * both english and bulgarian (UTF8) wordings are allowed
+  * both english and bulgarian (UTF8) wordings are usable
   * it's simple, other translations can be done (in other languages or charsets)